mobarski/morty/README.md

 | shl    | (ab--c)    |       | yes  | a << b                 |
 | shr    | (ab--c)    |       | yes  | a >> b                 |

-TODO: xor vs inv in the core
-a^b -> ~(a&b)&(b|c)
+TODO: xor vs inv in the core -> xor a^b -> ~(a&b)&(b|c)
 inv -> 0xFFFFFFFF xor